AlexIoannides/kubernetes-mlops/README.md

 kubectl get all --namespace test-ml-app
 ```

 And likewise set the `--namespace` flag when using any `kubectl get` command to inspect the different components of our test app.
-Alternatively, we ca set our new namespace as the default context,
+Alternatively, we can set our new namespace as the default context,

 ```bash
 kubectl config set-context $(kubectl config current-context) --namespace=test-ml-app